High order multiscale analysis of discrete integrable equations: The discrete multiscale integrability test

-We remark that, when $\rho_{2}\not=0$, by the same method it is possible to determine all the coefficients of all the higher NLSE-symmetries (\ref{Rutuli}) together with the reality conditions of the coefficients $A$, $C$ and $D$.
+We remark that, when $\rho_{2}\not=0$, by the same method it is possible to determine all the coefficients of all the higher \emph{NLS}-symmetries (\ref{Rutuli}) together with the reality conditions of the coefficients $A$, $C$ and $D$.